Food and Business Related Entertainment

 Section 5.0 Food Purchased for Conferences and Workshops

-Per Board of Regents policy, institutional funds, which include conference and workshop accounts, cannot pay for alcohol.
+Per Board of Regents policy, institutional funds, which include conferences and workshops, cannot pay for alcohol.
 In those instances where alcohol is needed at a reception or dinner associated with a conference or workshop, a cash bar should be utilized.
 Registration fees may be used to pay for bartender services.

 Section 6.0 Meals Purchased for Business Related Entertainment

-Business related entertainment charges may only be processed on the UGA accounts listed below:
+Business related entertainment charges may only be processed on the UGA fund sources listed below:

-As the University must comply with federal cost accounting standards which require consistency in the treatment of costs, the University typically cannot use sponsored funds for business related entertainment since University state accounts do not specifically allow the purchase of business related entertainment.
-Therefore, discretion must be exercised when charging such expenses to sponsored restricted accounts.
-As such, the cost of purchased meals or food within fifty (50) miles of the University area will normally not be allowed as a direct charge to a sponsored restricted account because the UGA employee or trainee is not "traveling" and the cost is normally considered a personal expense.
+As the University must comply with federal cost accounting standards which require consistency in the treatment of costs, the University typically cannot use sponsored funds for business related entertainment since University general fund sources (for example state appropriations, tuition and other general funds) do not specifically allow the purchase of business related entertainment.
+Therefore, discretion must be exercised when charging such expenses to sponsored projects.
+As such, the cost of purchased meals or food within fifty (50) miles of the University area will normally not be allowed as a direct charge to a sponsored project because the UGA employee or trainee is not "traveling" and the cost is normally considered a personal expense.
 See the following paragraph for special circumstances.

 In special situations, such as all day seminars or meetings, food, beverage, or meal cost may meet the three criteria of allowable, allocable and reasonable to the specified sponsored project.
-The faculty member can use sponsored accounts to pay for these costs if he/she provides written justification of the business purpose of the expenditures and how they relate to the specific sponsored project.
+The faculty member can use sponsored project funds to pay for these costs if he/she provides written justification of the business purpose of the expenditures and how they relate to the specific sponsored project.
 The written justification should include the purpose of the meeting, list of attendees, a formal written agenda, and the beginning and end times of the meeting.
 To be allowable, the following items must be provided:

 Examples of allowable food charges: